Slovenia Schengen visa

-Do you need a visa to go to Slovenia from Nepal?
+Do you need a visa to go to Slovenia from Indonesia?

-Yes, Slovenia Schengen visa is required for Nepalese citizens.
-Nepalese passport holders need to apply for a tourist visa at the embassy.
+Yes, Slovenia Schengen visa is required for Indonesian citizens.
+Indonesian passport holders need to apply for a tourist visa at the embassy.

 - You must submit a passport or other travel document issued within the last 10 years.
 This must have at least 2 blank pages and be valid for at least another 3 months after the date you intend to leave the Schengen area.